Room for Improvement

 - Meagre Risk Modelling: Risk modelling strategies are a common feature of credit management.
 Factors, such as determining how much credit to extend to a customer, produce an array of complications when using the antiquated model.
 Businesses calculate exposure in order to determine an agreed upon sum of credit.
 This is, traditionally, formulated by a customer`s payment history, internal data and external information.
 Yet, the current credit management approach cannot generate complex, significant risk measures to provide a summary of exposure.
 Moreover, these tactics are rigid and cannot be adjusted thus requiring duplication in effort.
 Also, the burden of manually gathering data required for the model each day is cumbersome.

 Despite the aforementioned problems with the traditional credit management processes, there are, in specific cases, benefits of the system.
 For example, in areas where data is not available online, or even, if the data is deemed too outdated, it may be best to use the traditional processing system.
-Manual credit reporting in the MENA region or even due diligence investigations would be highly recommended and sought out when official data is unreliable or unavailable.
-Yet, when these factors are not the case, what are the advantages of the fully automated systems?

 - Saving Time & Money: An automated credit management system allows staff to focus on other areas that can speed up the process, with the burden of manually inputting data being lifted.
 An automated review of credit limit applications to calculate credit limit and risk category will save vital amounts of time and money spent on resources.
 This new and improved system can also detect negative credit trends and form a portfolio over customers, determining ones that need to be blocked, put on hold or simply, have terms adjusted.
 This, therefore, saves time and money chasing up customers and 'tip-toeing' around communication channels.